CleverCloud/doc.clever-cloud.com/commons/tools/metrics.md

 * app_id;
 * adc (reverse proxy used).

-To reduce space used to store access logs, we defined a light key-value model as following:
+To reduce space used to store access logs, we defined the following key-value model:

 ```bash
 t -> timestamp